Rasta City

-Rasta City is one of two major gangs in Trinidad and Tobago.
-Their rival gang is the Muslims.
+Rasta City, also called Seven or 7, is a gang in Trinidad and Tobago.
+Their main rival used to be Muslim City, but after a falling out between some Rasta City members, a split occurred, leading to the formation of Sixx/6ixx/6 and Seven, the latter of which is now called Rasta City.
+Their current enemies also include 6 and ABG (Anybody Gets It).
+The current leader of Rasta City is "Prezzi".

 In July 2019, Rasta City leader Akini "Dole" Adams was killed during a police raid in Sea Lots.

 In the summer of 2019, musicians Marlon Asher (Marlon Sobers), Izac King (Shaquille Selkridge) and Orlando Octave released a single named "UniTTy" calling for both sides of the war to learn the truth of their faiths and end their gangland killings.

+In November 2023 it was reported in the news that Rasta City had agreed to a peace deal with Sixx.
+However, shootings continued soon after, including an attempted assassination of singer "Kman 6ixx" in December.
+Several local singers have been alleged to have affiliations with different gangs at various times.